awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

   +  Backtrack\.
 See [Backtracking an Aurora DB Cluster](AuroraMySQL.Managing.Backtrack.md) for information about backtracking\.
   +  Parallel query\.
 See [Working with Parallel Query for Amazon Aurora MySQL](aurora-mysql-parallel-query.md) for information about parallel query\.
   +  Aurora Serverless\.
 See [Using Amazon Aurora Serverless](aurora-serverless.md) for information about Aurora Serverless\.
+  +  Performance Insights\.
+See [Using Amazon RDS Performance Insights](USER_PerfInsights.md) for information about Performance Insights\.

 ## Creating an Aurora Global Database<a name="aurora-global-database-creating"></a>